 There is also a certain geometry of lines, circles and zigzags in the painting.
 The continuity of the patterns, most notably in the curtains in the upstairs windows and on the woman’s apron, seems to tie the composition together.
-It also seems as if the main compositional elements of the painting are based upon the upstairs arched window.
+It also seems as if the main compositional elements of the American Gothic are based upon the upstairs arched window.

-The Reception and Legacy
+The Reception and Legacy of American Gothic

 Submitted to the 1930 annual exhibition at the Art Institute of Chicago, the painting won a bronze medal and a $300 prize and was acquired by the institution for its collection.
 From there, the picture of the prize-winning painting ran in several newspapers across the country, making Wood instantly famous.

 This was a major breakthrough for Grant Wood, who was previously an unknown 39-year-old aspiring artist, living in the attic of a funeral-home carriage house with his mother and sister.